X The Everything CLI

 Introduction

-I have been using and thinking about AI coding assistants for the past year and I think that there is something wrong with how they work.
-We are quickly moving toward a paradigm where the old role of the Software Integrator, a company whose main goal is to write and maintain software for another company is reemerging as a major business opportunity in the U.S. software market, but instead of integrating Word Processors, Excel Sheets and Databases into existing companies these new Software Integrators are integrating AI agents and chat assistants trained on internal enterprise data in such a way that the data does not leave the premises of the company.
-Whenever you hear this term (very similar is CRM or Customer Relationship Management software), you should feel embarrassed for the software industry, and humanity, as a whole.
-A software integrator is only necessary when the software they are integrating is not responsive enough to the user’s wishes that they can just use it out of the box.
+I have been using and thinking about AI coding assistants for the past year and I think there is something wrong with how they work.
+We are quickly moving toward a paradigm where the old role of the Software Integrator, a company whose main goal is to write and maintain software for another company, is re-emerging as a major business opportunity in the U.S. software market.
+But instead of integrating Word Processors, Spread Sheets and Databases into existing companies, these new Software Integrators are integrating AI agents and chat assistants trained on internal enterprise data in such a way that the data does not leave the premises of the company.
+Whenever you hear this term (similar is CRMCustomer Relationship Management (CRM) is a technology and strategy that companies use to manage and analyze all interactions with current and potential customers.
+The goal of a CRM system is to enhance customer relationships, improve customer retention, and drive sales growth by organizing, automating, and synchronizing business processes.), you should feel embarrassed for the software industry, and humanity, as a whole.
+A Software Integrator is only necessary when the software they are integrating is not responsive enough to the user’s wishes that they can just use it out of the box.

 The Rise of AI Middleware